Sima Ai: Life

 After overthrowing Sima Lun, Sima Jiong became the regent—as Sima Ying, who was initially named co-regent with him, declined and returned to his stronghold of Yecheng.
 He became arrogant and extremely controlling, and failed to pay even basic courtesies to Emperor Hui.
-He also became suspicious of Sima Yong the Prince of Hejian (the grandson of Emperor Hui's great-granduncle Sima Fu, Prince Xian of Anping), because Sima Yong had initially wanted to support Sima Lun, until he saw that Sima Lun's cause was hopeless.
+He also became suspicious of Sima Yong the Prince of Hejian, (Note: grandson of Emperor Hui's great-granduncle Sima Fu, Prince Xian of Anping) because Sima Yong had initially wanted to support Sima Lun, until he saw that Sima Lun's cause was hopeless.
 Sima Yong knew of Sima Jiong's suspicion, and started a conspiracy; he invited Sima Ai to overthrow Sima Jiong, believing that Sima Ai would fail; his plan was then to, in conjunction with Sima Ying, start a war against Sima Jiong.
 Once they were victorious, he would depose Emperor Hui and make Sima Ying the emperor, and then serve as Sima Ying's prime minister.
 In winter 302, Sima Yong declared his rebellion, and Sima Ying soon joined, despite opposition from his strategist Lu Zhi.
 Hearing that Sima Ai was part of the conspiracy as well, Sima Jiong made a preemptive strike against Sima Ai, but Sima Ai was prepared and entered the palace to control Emperor Hui.
 After a street battle, Sima Jiong's forces collapsed, and he was executed in late January 303.

 Sima Ai became the effective regent, but in order to reduce opposition, he submitted all important matters to Sima Ying, still stationed at Yecheng.
 As regent, he paid attention to reforming the government, and he saw the importance of formally honoring Emperor Hui while maintaining resemblance to impartial governance.
 He continued to try to share power with Sima Ying.
 However, in fall 303, Sima Yong, dissatisfied that his plan did not come to fruition, persuaded Sima Ying to again join him against Sima Ai.
 While Sima Yong and Sima Ying had overwhelming force, their forces could not score a conclusive victory against Sima Ai.
 Sima Ai made overtures to try to achieve peace with Sima Ying, but after negotiations, those efforts failed.
-Sima Yong's forces were about to withdraw in spring 304 when Sima Yue the Prince of Donghai, the grandson of a great-granduncle of Emperor Hui, believing that Sima Ai could not win this war, arrested him and delivered him to Sima Yong's general Zhang Fang (張方), who executed Sima Ai cruelly by burning him to death.
-(Before he was executed, Sima Ai was able to write a touching letter of farewell to Emperor Hui.)
+Sima Yong's forces were about to withdraw in spring 304 when Sima Yue the Prince of Donghai, the grandson of a great-granduncle of Emperor Hui, (Note: Sima Yue's grandfather was Sima Kui, a younger brother of Emperor Hui's great-grandfather Sima Yi.) believing that Sima Ai could not win this war, arrested him and delivered him to Sima Yong's general Zhang Fang (張方), who executed Sima Ai cruelly by burning him to death.
+(Note: Before he was executed, Sima Ai was able to write a touching letter of farewell to Emperor Hui.)
 As Sima Ai cried out in pain, even Zhang's forces were mourning for his fate.